elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-types-of-questions-can-enhance-learning-and-encourage-curiosity.md

 url: /learn/education-studies/questions/what-types-of-questions-can-enhance-learning-and-encourage-curiosity
 score: -1.0
 related_article1:
-    id: 165482
+    id: 165494
-    title: What is the process of integrating multiple concepts to create a bigger picture?
+    title: >-
+        How can evaluating information critically improve decision making?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-process-of-integrating-multiple-concepts-to-create-a-bigger-picture
+    url: /learn/education-studies/questions/how-can-evaluating-information-critically-improve-decision-making
 related_article2:
-    id: 165482
+    id: 165493
-    title: What is the process of integrating multiple concepts to create a bigger picture?
+    title: >-
+        What are the key components of developing analytical skills for critical thinking?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-process-of-integrating-multiple-concepts-to-create-a-bigger-picture
+    url: /learn/education-studies/questions/what-are-the-key-components-of-developing-analytical-skills-for-critical-thinking
 related_article3:
-    id: 165481
+    id: 165495
-    title: How can comparing and contrasting information help in understanding the relationship between information?
+    title: >-
+        What are common obstacles in higher order learning and how can they be overcome?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-comparing-and-contrasting-information-help-in-understanding-the-relationship-between-information
+    url: /learn/education-studies/questions/what-are-common-obstacles-in-higher-order-learning-and-how-can-they-be-overcome
 related_article4:
-    id: 165495
+    id: 165491
-    title: What are common obstacles in higher order learning and how can they be overcome?
+    title: >-
+        What strategies can be used to connect new knowledge with existing knowledge?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-common-obstacles-in-higher-order-learning-and-how-can-they-be-overcome
+    url: /learn/education-studies/questions/what-strategies-can-be-used-to-connect-new-knowledge-with-existing-knowledge
 related_article5:
     id: 165476
+    title: >-
-    title: How does the spectrum of understanding relate to higher order learning?
+        How does the spectrum of understanding relate to higher order learning?
     subject: Education Studies
     url: /learn/education-studies/questions/how-does-the-spectrum-of-understanding-relate-to-higher-order-learning
 ---